alicefabreverdure/tweet_analysis/README.md

 In this project, we wanted to create an application that scrap hashtags/tweets of a topic and reveal the sentiments deriving from these hashtags.

+It is a Natural Language Processing(NLP) Problem where Sentiment Analysis is done by Classifying positive and negative tweets by machine learning models for classification, text mining, text analysis and data analysis.

-To fullfill our goals, we used streamlit to create an interface to show the sentiments of the tweet.
+To fullfill our goals, we used streamlit to create an interface to show the sentiments of the tweet.(More details are provided in section 1)
-The prediction of the hashtags/tweet's sentiments is made by training a model (the model is described in the modele.py file).
+The prediction of the hashtags/tweet's sentiments is made by training a model (the model is described in the modele.py file, see section 2).
+We dockerized our application by implemeting several steps (check sections 3 and 5)

 We will describe here in details the steps that should be made for a perfect functionning of this application.